mudkipAstronaut/CSCI4300_FinalProj/README.md

 ## Usage

 The entry point to the website is the `index.php` file.

+When creating the database for the website, go to localhost phpMyAdmin, click "New" to create a new database.
+Then name it "woohoo", afterwards import the "woohoo.sql" file.

 To access the website, create a new folder in XAMPP's htdocs folder and download the website repository into that folder.
 Then, open XAMPP and start the Apache and MySQL servers.
 Finally, enter "https://localhost/[NewFolder]/" into your web browser.
 Firefox may give you a warning about the website, but this can be ignored.

 Users can login, register, edit and delete their accounts.
 They can add travel locations to the database along with pictures and reviews.